-Virement between budget lines is permitted only on the authorisation of the College Accountant or the Director of Finance, Funding, MIS and Exams who will consult the Chief Financial Officer or the Principal if appropriate.
+Virement between budget lines is permitted only on the authorisation of the Director of Finance or College Accountant who will consult the Principal if appropriate.

 11.5 Treatment of Year End Balances

 At the end of each financial year, multi year income and expenditure will be reviewed and brought forward where required.